increase conversions on your website

 Ensure All Links Work

-Broken links disrupt the user experience and make your website seem unprofessional.
-If a visitor clicks on a call-to-action or product link and lands on a 404 page, their trust drops, and they’re less likely to complete a purchase or sign-up.
+Broken links disrupt the experience and make your website look unprofessional.
+If a visitor clicks a call-to-action or product link and lands on a 404 page, their trust drops, and they are less likely to complete a purchase or sign-up.

-Regularly checking and fixing broken links ensures a smooth navigation experience.
-Tools like Screaming Frog SEO Spider or Google Search Console help identify issues before they cost you conversions.
-A seamless browsing experience keeps users engaged and increases the chances of them following through on a desired action.
+Regularly checking and fixing broken links keeps navigation smooth.
+Tools like Screaming Frog SEO Spider or Google Search Console help you catch issues before they cost you conversions.
+A clean browsing experience keeps users engaged and increases the chances of them following through.

 Find broken links top improve UX and maximise conversions